Te Waihorotiu railway station: Station design and layout

-The station incorporates Māori culture and mythology into the overall design.
-On the Wellesley Street entrance building, a glass façade represents the "sky element" of the building.
+The station incorporates Māori culture and narratives into the overall design.
+On the Wellesley Street entrance building, a façade formed of aluminium fins in a poutama pattern represents the "sky element" of the building.
 The sky element pays tribute to Ranginui, the Sky Father.
-Inside the station building, above the ticketing area, hundreds of rods are connected to the ceiling.
-This represents the "threshold" element of the building and pays tribute to Horotiu, the guardian of the Waihorotiu Stream.
+Inside the station building, above the ticketing area, is the "threshold element" of hundreds of rods connected to the ceiling resembling raupō (bullrushes) surrounding a carving of Horotiu, the guardian of the Waihorotiu Stream.
 The glazed canopy, located on the outside of the building, represents "te whaiao" or "the daylight or glimmer of dawn".
-This canopy serves as a reminder of Tāne pushing apart his parents.
+This was inspired by the Māori god, Tāne, pushing apart his parents.
 The concrete panels on the exterior of the station represents the "earth element" and pays tribute to Papatūānuku, the Earth Mother.

 Inside the station, seven skylights represent the Matariki constellation.
 The entire station is in the shape of a waka and the four cross-beams inside the station represent the binding together of people to the land.
-At the platform level, motifs designed by mana whenua artist Graham Tipene represent the Horotiu stream and the movement of water.
+At the platform level, motifs designed by mana whenua artist Graham Tipene (Ngāti Whātua, Ngāti Kahu, Ngāti Hine, Ngāti Hauā, Ngāti Manu) represent the Waihorotiu stream and the movement of water.
+Tipene also created the threshold element with carver Paraone Luiten-Apirana (Ngāti Hikairo, Ngāi Tūhoe, Te Arawa).

-Te Waihorotiu station is located 15 metres underground under Albert Street.
-The station has a total of three entrances, with two on Victoria Street West and one on Wellesley Street.
-The Wellesley Street entrance is the main station building which contains a customer service centre.
-The Wellesley Street entrance also contains lifts, escalators, and stairs to the concourse level.
-Along with these, the Wellesley Street building also contains back-of-house systems such as electrical, communication, fire safety, heating, and ventilation.
-The Wellesley Street entrance also includes bathrooms and changing facilities.
-The western entrance on Victoria Street West contains escalators and a lift to the concourse level.
-The eastern entrance on Victoria Street West provides direct access to the concourse level.
-On the concourse level, lifts and escalators provide access to the platforms.

-The station has an island platform layout with two platforms.
-Platform 1 is the northbound platform heading towards Waitematā (Britomart) and Platform 2 is the southbound platform heading towards Karanga-a-Hape.
-The platforms are future-proofed for the possibility that platform screen doors are installed in the future.
+The station is located on the North Island Main Trunk and has an island platform layout with two platforms.
+Platform 1 is the northbound platform heading towards Waitematā and Platform 2 is the southbound platform heading towards Karanga-a-Hape.

 Services

+Te Waihorotiu is located in the City fare zone.

-Te Waihorotiu station will be served by South-City Line trains originating from and heading towards Pukekohe and East-West Line trains heading to Swanson and Manukau.
+Te Waihorotiu station is served by South City Line (S-C) trains heading to Newmarket and Pukekohe, as well as East West Line (E-W) trains heading to Swanson and Manukau.
+These services, like the others operating on the Auckland rail network, are operated by Auckland One Rail.